agustux/mac2012/README.md

 # Bootstrap
-The script below should be all that is needed to start it Copy and paste these commands into the terminal:
+The script below should be all that is needed to set up your ubuntu macbook

+Copy and paste these commands into the terminal:
 ```
 sudo apt-get update